tgerarden/aem2850/content/syllabus/_index.md

 Searching for help with R online can sometimes be tricky because the program name is, ya know, the letter R. Search engines are generally smart enough to figure out what you mean when you search for "r scatterplot", but if it does struggle, try searching for "rstats" instead (e.g., "rstats scatterplot").
 Also, since most of your R work will deal with `tidyverse` packages like `ggplot2`, it's often easier to use those keywords instead of the letter "r" (e.g., "ggplot scatterplot").

-Finally, there are some excellent tutorials on R available through [Rstudio Clould Primers](https://rstudio.cloud/learn/primers).
+Finally, there are some excellent tutorials on R available through [Posit Primers](https://posit.cloud/learn/primers).